-Download I/O Repeater App v1.3 (22k wxl).
-Open it with the Wixel Configuration Utility, choose your settings, and write it to two or more Wixels.
+Download the Serial ASCII-to-Binary App (v1.0) (17k wxl).
+Open it with the Wixel Configuration Utility, choose your parameters, and then write it to a Wixel.
 See Section 4 for more information on how this is done.

 Caution: The Wixel’s I/O lines are not 5V tolerant.
 You must use level-shifters, diodes, or voltage dividers to connect the Wixel to outputs from 5V systems.
-Also, avoid drawing more current from an I/O line than it can provide (see the discussion of P1_0 and P1_1 in Section 1.a).
+Also, avoid drawing more current from an I/O line than it can provide (see the discussion of maximum pin current in Section 1.a).
 Avoid connecting multiple output pins together.

 The Wixel does not support the RS-232 voltage levels typically used by DB9 serial ports.
 The Wixel’s I/O lines, including the RX and TX lines, operate on voltages between 0 and 3.3 V. To connect the Wixel to an RS-232 serial signal, you will need additional level-shifting and inverting hardware like the Pololu 23201a serial adapter (RS-232 serial is inverted; the Wixel’s serial interface expects non-inverted serial).